SenthilNayagan/senthilnayagan.net/src/_posts/tech/ai/mathematics/2024-07-14-essential-math-introduction-to-estimation-theory/index.md

 In math, central tendency is measured by three main values:

-- **Mean**: The average value of the group.
+- **Mean**: It's an average of a set of values.
 Imagine a big scale that adds up all the numbers and divides by the number of people in the group.
-- **Median**: The middle value of the group.
+- **Median**: It's the middle value in a dataset when the values are arranged in ascending or descending order.
+For an odd number of values, the median is the value at the $ (n+1)/2th $ position.
+For an even number of values, the median is the average of the values at the $ n/2th $ and $ (n/2) + 1th $ positions.
 Imagine a line that divides the group in half, and the median is the value that most people are standing on.
 - **Mode**: The most common value in the group.
+In other words, it's the value that appears most frequently in a dataset.
 Imagine a big crowd of people, and the mode is the value that most people are standing on.

 These three values help us understand how the group is clustered around a middle value.
 For example: